-Ex-Strictly head judge Len Goodman dies at 78
+Len Goodman: Ex-Strictly head judge dies at 78

 He also served as head judge on Dancing With The Stars for more than 15 years, announcing his retirement in November last year saying he wanted to "spend more time with my grandchildren and family" in the UK.

-Tim Davie, BBC director general, said: "Len Goodman was a wonderful, warm entertainer who was adored by millions.
+Tim Davie, BBC director general, said Goodman was "a wonderful, warm entertainer who was adored by millions".

 Former Strictly contestant Russell Grant paid tribute on Twitter, posting: "The wonderful Len Goodman has left us.
 He was so kind and lovely to me when I was on [the show] and we met on other programmes including his own filmed at BBC Glasgow.